GuillermoFabian/api_model_prediction/starter/model_card_template.md

 ## Metrics
 The data set is unbalanced.
-The f1-score was used to determine performance
+The f1-score was used to determine performance.
+Fbeta: 0.725 , Precision: 0.634, Recall: 0.529
 ## Ethical Considerations
 It may contain personal and sensible information